From Broken Pieces to Something New - Murmurings from the Phoenix

 Small sparks of inspiration emerged, and a beautiful loving wave of encouragement and creativity moved through the group - before long, they were moving forward in a bubble of chatter.

-In a sense, I feel have been living the broken pot practice since the California fires in January, which left much of our town was completely destroyed.
-More than buildings, the fire left our lives in pieces - our community dispersed.
+In a sense, I feel I’ve been living the broken pot practice since the California fires in January, which left much of our town was completely destroyed.
+More than the buildings of our community, the fire left our lives in pieces - our community dispersed.

 I’ve been pretty quiet through this time, recognizing and honoring the waves of emotion …. similar in a way, to some of those waves which moved through our retreat group.
 The shock, overwhelm and sadness.
 That feeling of being stuck in the mud and truly not knowing where to start!

-However, I find myself returning to that profound statement, like an echo through time … “I’m going to make something new from these pieces”.
+However, I find myself returning to the statement, like an echo through time … “I’m going to make something new from these pieces”.

 This journey, which began with the fire element in the raw, is all about transformation.
 A truly difficult journey, but an important teaching nonetheless … whatever fire touches, it changes.
 Whether we like it or not, we are a part of this transformation journey.
-And I know that being alongside this journey, in allowance, will be easier than resisting.
+And I know that being alongside, in allowance, will be easier than resisting.

 While I sit with my pieces … which are more energetic than physical … my memories, learnings, and resiliences, I see these are not destroyed in any way, they are alive and present, and ready to be part of the re-creation process.
-As I step forward, I hope to honor this process and truly be alongside the “what comes next”, being open to the new possibilities.
+I can sense the life energy of the “what comes next” germinating, like new seeds as they first emerge from the ground.

 It’s the message and medicine of the phoenix … and slowly, I’m beginning to feel and hear the murmuring of its rise!

-Back to our retreat and remembering the truly original creations which emerged from our broken pot practice.
-One became a representation of a river, another a butterfly … others re-emerged back as pots … yet all sealed with the rejuvenating promise and beauty of gold.
+Back to our retreat and remembering the creations which emerged from our broken pot practice.
+One became a representation of a river, another a butterfly … others re-emerged back as pots … all sealed with the rejuvenating promise and beauty of gold.

 Jess Lakin, August 2025